Ken Kalmusky: Personal life

-In 1968 while he was playing in Hollywood, CA, Kalmusky's wife Sandra who was 8½ months pregnant returned to Stratford, Ontario, Canada to give birth to their first child, Kim Kalmusky.
+In 1968, while he was playing in Hollywood, California, Kalmusky's wife Sandra who was 8½ months pregnant returned to Stratford, Ontario, Canada to give birth to their first child, Kim Kalmusky.
 Kalmusky remained on tour, and continued making records in Nashville, New York, and Toronto for 2 more years until 1970.
 This year was the birth of his second child, David Kalmusky.
 Kalmusky then returned to, and re-settled in his hometown of Stratford, Ontario, where it all started with Richard Manuel and John Till of The Revols back in 1958.

 Death

 Kalmusky's two-year battle with cancer ended in Stratford, Ontario, on 19 October 2005.
 He is survived by his wife Karen, ex-wife Sandra, and his two children Kim and David.
 He was only a month short off 60.